You know building your brand is a crucial step to crafting your dream business. This workbook is designed with you in mind to simplify those steps.

 3. Focus on the Pain

-I’ve said this many times.
-People want you to ease their pain.
-Find the pain points in your target market and solve the problem.
+I’ve said this many times: people want you to ease their pain.
+When you are considering starting a business, start with the pain points in your target market and solve the problem.

 If you are more focused on the problem your CUSTOMER has, than the idea that YOU have, your business will do well.